This salmon chowder recipe is a lightened and brightened version of a classic food that gets a real lift in flavour from chilli and lime.

 I love a good bowl of soup and this aims to give the chowder a sprinkle of sunshine.

 Of course not thickening the dish with a roux or ‘crackers’ goes some way to achieve that.

 But the primary tool to achieve this is a big whack of chili and lime.
 Two ingredients that when combined, scream summer to me.

-We start this salmon chowder recipe in a pretty common way, by softening carrot, celery, onion and in this case potatoes.
+We start this chowder recipe in a pretty common way, by softening carrot, celery, onion and in this case potatoes.

 You can not just throw these in the slow cooker, they will not soften down enough in the crockpot alone.